Lesson 14: Digital Citizenship

 - Reflect on the characteristics that make someone an upstanding citizen.

 - Devise resolutions to digital dilemmas.

 - Watch the Digital Citizenship - Teacher Video.

-- Print out a good selection of male and female Cubecraft Superhero Templates - Manipulatives sheets for the whole class.
+- Print out a good selection of male and female Cubeecraft Superhero Templates - Manipulatives sheets for the whole class.

 - Print one Digital Citizenship - Assessment for each student.

 - Review CSF Digital Citizenship - Resource List for more online safety content.

 - Cubeecraft Superhero Templates - Manipulatives

 - Digital Citizen - Someone who acts safely, responsibly, and respectfully online.

 This lesson has one new and important phrase: